 Champagne Fleury

-The maison is one of the true biodynamic pioneers of Champagne: Since 1989, they have worked according to biodynamic principles — at a time when this was still an absolute exception in the region.
-Their work is certified by Demeter and Biodyvin.
+The maison is one of the true biodynamic pioneers of Champagne: Jean-Pierre Fleury converted to biodynamics in 1989 as one of the very first in the region, initially partially, then completely from 1992, at a time when this was an absolute exception.
+The work is certified by Demeter and Biodyvin.

 History

 The Fleury family founded the champagne house in 1895.
-For nine decades they worked conventionally, until 1989 when the decisive step came: the conversion to biodynamic viticulture.
-This makes Fleury one of the first maisons in Champagne to go this route — long before biodynamics became a topic for the broader winemaking community.
+For nine decades they worked conventionally, until Jean-Pierre Fleury made the decisive step in 1989: converting to biodynamic viticulture.
+This makes Fleury one of the first maisons in Champagne to take this path, long before biodynamics became a topic for the broader winegrowing community.
+The family was courageous even before, Emile Fleury planted some of the region's first Pinot Noir vines after the phylloxera catastrophe.

 Viticulture & Sustainability

-Since 1989, they have worked biodynamically.
-The Demeter and Biodyvin certifications prove that the maison doesn't just use the name, but follows the strict guidelines of the biodynamic associations.
-For Champagne, this was a bold step in 1989 — today Fleury is a reference for winemakers who want to go this route.
+Biodynamic methods have been used since 1989.
+The certifications Demeter and Biodyvin prove that the maison doesn't just use the name, but adheres to the strict guidelines of the biodynamic associations.
+For Champagne this was a courageous step in 1989, today Fleury is a reference for winegrowers who want to take this path.

 Vinification

 The maison works with reserve wines that are aged in wood.
 In the cuvée Fleur de l'Europe, reserve wines make up 34 percent of the assemblage.
-The biodynamic philosophy extends into the cellar: working with natural yeasts, minimal interventions, precise dosage — in Fleur de l'Europe, a Brut Nature without added sugar.
+The biodynamic philosophy extends into the cellar: working with natural yeasts, minimal intervention, precise dosage, with Fleur de l'Europe a Brut Nature without added sugar.

 The Cuvées in Detail

 The assemblage relies on 85 percent Pinot Noir and 15 percent Chardonnay.
 One third of the cuvée consists of reserve wines that were aged in wood.
 Aromas of apple skin, yeast and bitter herbal spice.
-The structure is clear, the tension present, the depth subtle.
-No dosage, no concessions to crowd-pleasing — a champagne that shows conviction.
+The structure is clear, the tension present, the depth quiet.
+No dosage, no concessions to crowd-pleasing, a champagne that shows character.

 My Tastings